shubhanshu02/WebVR-Assignment-1/README.md

   ## Tasks

    These individual tasks will be stepwise and will carry scores...
-Your knowledge of aframe will be the directly proportional to how many of them you can complete...
+Your knowledge of aframe will be directly proportional to how many of them you can complete...
 The more the better for you :wink:

    ### Task 1 (Score it carry : 10)